 1. It’s about asking the right questions.

-4. Technology should facilitate KM activities, but not serve as its driving force.
+4. Technology should facilitate Knowledge Management activities, but not serve as its driving force.

 While technology is often a component to facilitate knowledge management, I strongly believe it shouldn’t be the driving force behind shaping a KM strategy or how KM approaches are implemented.
 Rather, the emphasis should be on people.
 What’s the best way to connect people to the knowledge they need?
 Moreover, many of the most fruitful approaches to KM such as knowledge cafes don’t even involve technology.
 Looking at KM through the blinders of technology will limit its value for your organization.
 KM needs a holistic approach in order to be successful.